Rock Band: Spin-offs

+In November 2021, Harmonix was acquired by Epic Games.
+They developed Fortnite's music game Fortnite Festival, which released on December 9, 2023.

 Portable games

 Rock Band Unplugged was developed by Backbone Entertainment and was released for the PlayStation Portable in North America on June 9, 2009 and later that year in Europe.
 The game uses the PSP's Wi-Fi capabilities to provide an online store for additional downloadable content from music providers.
 The gameplay is similar to the previous Harmonix games Frequency and Amplitude, with the player using the face buttons on the PSP to match notes; after completing a length of a phrase on a given instrument, that instrument will then play by itself for a while, allowing the player to switch to another instrument.
 The DS versions of Lego Rock Band and Rock Band 3 use a similar gameplay system to Rock Band Unplugged.

 A mobile phone version of Rock Band was developed by EA Mobile to work with various phones; the game was released to Verizon users on September 16, 2009.
 The game features many of the same modes as the main Rock Band series, including the ability to play with other users through the software.
 The game offers the ability to play any of the four instruments on 25 songs selected from the existing Rock Band library.
 A version simply titled Rock Band for iOS was also released in October 2009, with gameplay described as similar to Tap Tap Revenge and allowing up to four people to play together with Bluetooth connections.
 Rock Band Reloaded was released on December 2, 2010.